Skip to main content

 How types are determined

 To avoid parsing issues in applications consuming the data, Starsheet will automatically infer the data type of a particular field based on all the values of that column.
 For example, if an entire column only contains numeric values (or null/empty values) the data will be output as a number, but if it contains a mix of numeric values and strings, all instances of that field will be output of strings.
+The exception to this is when a sheet has been set to be output as key-value pairs, which causes the type of each item to be evaluated independently.

 Booleans